-18. Every postal article received by post from a place out of Letters &c. from the Territory shall be transmitted and delivered free of charge places beyond the Territory. within the Territory except where it is necessary to collect the Cwlth.
-Ib. s.
-20. postage under an arrangement made as in this Ordinance provided and except where otherwise provided by this Ordinance or by the regulations in which cases the postage and all other fees or dues if any upon the postal article shall be collected on or before delivery.
+18. Every postal article received by post from a place out of Letters &c. from the Territory shall be transmitted and delivered free of charge the Territory. within the Territory except where it is necessary to collect the Cwlth.
+12 of postage under an arrangement made as in this Ordinance provided and except where otherwise provided by this Ordinance or by the regulations in which cases the postage and all other fees or dues if any upon the postal article shall be collected on or before delivery.

-19. Until the [Administrator] (1) shall otherwise by order (7) Letters &c. on published in the Gazette direct it shall be lawful for any officer in sent free. the public service of the Territory to send free of charge letters Compare W.A.
-5 of 1893, s.
-15. packets newspapers or parcels from one part of the Territory to another: Provided that such letters packets newspapers or parcels No. 9 of 1933, he hand fide on the multibe bonâ fide on the public service and are sent in accordance with the conditions prescribed.
+19. Until the Lieutenant-Governor(4) shall otherwise by order(7) Letters &c. on published in the Gazette direct it shall be lawful for any officer in the public service of the Territory to send free of charge letters packets newspapers or parcels from one part of the Territory to another: Provided that such letters packets newspapers or parcels be bonâ fide on the public service and are sent in accordance with the conditions prescribed.

 20.-(1.)
 No additional charge shall be made on prepaid postal Redirection. articles (other than parcels) re-addressed within the time and in Cwlth.
-1b. s.
-22. manner prescribed and again forwarded by post within the Territory if the postage originally paid would have been sufficient if the postal article had originally been addressed to its new destination but if not an additional charge equal to the difference between the amount of postage already prepaid and that which would have been chargeable if the articles had been originally despatched to the new destination shall be made.
+Ib. s.
+22. manner prescribed and again forwarded by post within the Territory if the postage originally paid would have been sufficient if the postal article had originally been addressed to its new destination but if not an additional charge equal to the difference between the amount of postage already prepaid and that which would have